Owen-Choh/ntu-sc1015-mini-project/README.md

 - Random Forest suggests that the Mileage, Year and Model variables are most useful in predicting car price
 - Decision Tree Classifier with K Fold is not recommended as a technique to predict car price
 - Gradient Boosting Regressor is highly accurate in effectively predicting car price
+- Results:
-- The random forest achieved an R-squared value of 0.719.
-The KFold achieved a lower R-squared value of 0.636.
-The gradient boosting regressor achieved the highest R-squared value of 0.918 which indicates the best performer among the three.
+   - Random Forest achieved an R-squared value of 0.719.
+   - Decision Tree Classifier with K Fold achieved a lower R-squared value of 0.636.
+   - Gradient Boosting Regressor achieved the highest R-squared value of 0.918 which indicates the best performer among the three.

 *Data Driven Insights*
 - Models can provide information on the impact of the car features on car prices.